satouriko/ushio/docs/subtitles.md

 You can optionally add a `srclang` attribute, which makes it default only when the player's display language matches the `srclang` attribute.
 This will be overridden by the `default` attribute.

+Instead of using `src` for a remote subtitles resource, you can use `value` and put the subtitle text directly into it.